Guide

 Single-zone ductless mini-split

-If you are solving for one room, one finished basement, one addition, or one uncomfortable area of the house, a single-zone mini-split usually lands far below a whole-home replacement.
+If you are solving for one room, one addition, one finished basement, or one stubborn comfort problem, a single-zone mini-split usually lands far below a whole-home replacement.

 Rewiring America's modeled national estimate puts a single-zone mini-split at about $5,400 to $8,500, with a midpoint around $6,600.
-Bryant's current homeowner-facing cost page frames ductless pricing differently — roughly $2,000 to $7,000 per zone — but it points to the same planning reality: adding more heads and more line-set work raises the project cost quickly.
+Bryant's current homeowner pricing guide frames ductless systems at roughly $2,000 to $7,000 per zone, which points to the same planning reality: the more heads and install complexity you add, the faster the project cost rises.

 Whole-home air-source heat pump

-If you are replacing a central furnace and/or air conditioner with a whole-home air-source heat pump, you are usually in the largest mainstream price band.
+If you are replacing central HVAC with a whole-home air-source heat pump, you are usually in the largest mainstream price band.

-Carrier and Bryant both still publish broad homeowner-facing ranges of roughly $6,000 to $25,000+ for air-source heat pump installation.
-Those ranges are intentionally wide.
-They cover different home sizes, climates, efficiency tiers, labor markets, and readiness conditions.
+Carrier and Bryant both still publish broad homeowner-facing ranges of roughly $6,000 to $25,000 for air-source heat pump installation in 2026.
+Those ranges are real, but they are not the best planning number because they collapse together home size, climate, equipment tier, labor market, and readiness conditions.

-For planning, Rewiring America's modeled estimates are more useful because they split the project by home size:
+For budgeting, Rewiring America's modeled estimates are more useful because they split the project by home size:

 • 1,500 to 2,500 sq ft home: $17,000 to $23,000